-- Wear comfortable, supportive footwear while doing those long shopping trips or extended holiday errands.
+- Wear comfortable, supportive footwear during long shopping trips or extended holiday errands.

-- Try gentle stretching after increased holiday activities to ease tension.
+- Try gentle stretching after shopping, decorating and other holiday activities to ease tension.

-- When carrying packages, wrapping presents or doing chores to get ready for holiday celebrations, ask your family, friends or neighbors for help.
+- When carrying packages, wrapping presents or doing chores, ask your family, friends or neighbors for help.
 Overdoing it can put you at risk for injury.

-- For tight and sore muscles at the end of the day, try applying some moist heat to the affected area.
+- For tight and sore muscles at the end of the day, apply moist heat to the affected area.

-- For swollen or irritated joints, try ice and anti-inflammatory medications.
+- For swollen or irritated joints, try ice and anti-inflammatory medication.